 - 1 tablespoon of extra virgin coconut oil.

 - 1 small cucumber or half a large one.

 - 2 branches of parsley, minus the stalks.

 - Almond or hemp milk, coconut water, kefir or unflavored bio live yogurt of your choice.

 How to Make a Smoothie Treatment for Better Skin

 - If they’re not organic then soak the parsley and cucumber in a bowl of hot water with a small amount of apple cider vinegar.
-Shake off the parsley, cut up the stalks and throw it in the blender.
+Shake off the parsley, cut off the stalks and throw the heads in the blender.